 There are several protection schemes invented along the line as protection engineers face new challenges with the advancement in power systems.
 Here, we will discuss the most basic ones.

-A sudden build-up of current can be considered as an effect of fault.
-Therefore, over-current protection can be regarded as the most obvious principle of protection because the magnitude of the current can be utilized as an indication of the existence of a fault.
+An over-current protection scheme is regarded as the most obvious principle of protection as it can detect a sudden buildup of current magnitude that is considered as an effect of fault.
 But, the magnitude of the fault current is related to the type of fault and the source impedance.

 The source impedance depends upon the number of generating units that are in service at a given time and keeps changing from time to time.
 So, the setpoint for the distinction of fault current magnitude from the normal current as well as the operating time of over-current protection keep changing from fault to fault, and time to time.
 This has led protection engineers to think of other principles.